the study of insects and their relationship to humans, the environment, and other organisms

 Human health, local and global economies, and sustainable food and water supplies all depend on state-of-the-art knowledge about insects, their integral roles in ecosystems, and their effective management.

-Insect species outnumber all other life forms combined.
+Insects outnumber all other life forms combined.
 Although less than 5% are pests, they consume about 20% of the world's crops.
 Throughout history, insects have killed more people than war.
-Fortunately, many more species of insects are beneficial, helping to control pests and recycle nutrients.
-Without pollination by honey bees and other insects, our diet would have few fruits and vegetables.
+Fortunately, many more species of insects are beneficial, helping to control pests, recycle nutrients, and pollinate crops.

 - Research using insects as model systems to further fundamental understanding of molecular biology, physiology, genetics, ecology, and evolution.

 - Teaching important critical thinking skills through undergraduate degrees (major and minor) and graduate degrees (masters and Ph.D)

 - Reaching out to our stakeholders with our extension and outreach educational programs to provide non-biased, research-based information to help protect crops, natural resources, structures, and human and animal health.

 Entomology IS Investigating the impact of insects